ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 $ mkdir -p $HOME/k8sprjs/metallb/resources
 ~~~

-Notice that I have created a structure of three nested folders:
+The command creates a structure of three nested folders:

 - `k8sprjs`\
-  Where this MetalLB and the other Kustomize projects of this guide will be kept.
+  Some sort of "root" folder where the MetalLB and all the other Kustomize projects of this guide will be kept.

 - `metallb`\
   For the MetalLB deployment Kustomize project itself.